MuhammadRestu999/MyDiary/README.md

 - Theme Customization: Personalize your experience by changing the theme.
 - And more: Explore additional features for an enriched diary-keeping experience.

-Feel free to contribute and make MyDiary even better for users everywhere.```

 ## App/web preview
 <details>
   <summary>Open Preview</summary>